zkirby/react-coding-practice/src/questions/TableSelect/prompt.md

 ![tableselect](./tableselect.png)

-Build a table where rows can be bulk selected.
+Build a table where rows can be bulk deleted.

 A bulk select table component consists of the following requirements: